 Another 50 words (4 lines of text) are included under the topic Early Ceilley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ceilley family to Ireland
+Migration of the Ceilley family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Ceilley or a variant listed above: Robert Seely, who arrived in Massachusetts in 1630 with the Winthrop Fleet; William Seely, who came to Barbados in 1635; John Seely, who came to Virginia in 1654.